soltysh/talks/coroutines_generators/article.md

     print("Got ", x)
 ```

 This basically print every number starting from 10 down to 1.
-We can conclude
+So we can conclude
-that every function written using yield statement is a generator, which
+that every function written using `yield` statement is a generator, which
 can than be used to feed all kinds of loops and iterations.
 If we look under
 the cover this iteration calls `next()` to get the next value from generator,
 until it reaches `StopIteration` exception.
 We can illustrate that with following